 After you create your account, you should see a transcript link at the top of the page.
 Unlike transcripts from universities, the JST is completely free and veterans may opt to have a copy sent directly to the school of their choosing by selecting it from the page’s dropdown list.
 The JST is also available electronically for print or download, however, these copies are unofficial.

 The Bottom Line for a JST

-Bottom line: don’t be shy about sending your JST along with a job or university application.
-If you don’t at least have a personal copy of your JST for help writing your resume or college application letter, then you’re putting yourself behind the curve.
-You’ll be surprised at how helpful it can be as you try to describe how skills acquired from old career field really are similar to the ones you need for the civilian jobs you’re after.
+Bottom line: Don’t be shy about sending your JST along with a job or university application.
+If you don’t at least have a personal copy of your JST for help writing your resume or college application, you’re putting yourself behind the curve.
+You’ll be surprised at how helpful it can be as you try to describe how skills acquired from old career fields really are similar to the ones you need for the civilian jobs you’re after.
 The JST will also jolt your memory, reminding you of things you may have forgotten you’ve done.

 Set yourself up for success by understanding and leveraging all the post-service tools that the military offers.
 Because even after you’ve left, Uncle Sam is still looking out for you!